pass-antibiotics/pass-antibiotics.github.io/research/secondary-care/secondary-care.md

 A range of clinical guidelines are now available from various agencies which set out good practice and the latest evidence on hospital antimicrobial stewardship (see [Guidelines & toolkits](#guidelines--toolkits) section).

+-->

 # What we already know

 ## Use of antimicrobials in UK hospitals

 In the UK, hospitals are responsible for 20% of the total amount of antibiotics prescribed in humans.
 Compared with other health care environments, hospitals prescribe more broad-spectrum antibiotics, which are the drugs used for the most severe infections.

-UK hospitals have the second highest prescribing rate out of 22 European nations in number of doses per 1,000 resident ([ECDC 2017](#ECDC-TESSy2017)), and play a critical role in the acquisition and spread of antibiotic resistance in humans.
+Hospitals can also play an important role in transmitting infections to other settings such as the community, for example when an individual with an active infection is discharged to a care home.

 There are signs that antibiotics are being overused in hospitals:

+- UK hospitals have the second highest prescribing rate out of 22 European nations in number of doses per 1,000 resident ([ECDC 2017](#ECDC-TESSy2017))
 - A survey of UK hospitals recently estimated that 17% days of therapy are avoidable ([Public Health England 2015](#PHE2015))
 - A study in Oxford compared antibiotic use between general medical physicians and infection disease physicians, who are specialists in treating infections.
 The study found that infectious disease physicians used 30% less days of therapy ([Fawcett et al. 2016](#Fawcett2016))

-Worryingly, the use of broad-spectrum antibiotics is rising.
-Prescribing of the 'last resort' antibiotics (reserved for infections resistant to multiple drugs or patients with a compromised immune system) has increased by 28% between 2011 and 2016 ([Budd et al. 2019](#Budd2019)).
+Worryingly, prescribing of the 'last resort' antibiotics (reserved for infections resistant to multiple drugs or patients with a compromised immune system) has increased by 28% between 2011 and 2016 ([Budd et al. 2019](#Budd2019)).
 These are mostly carbapenems and third-generation cephalosporins.

 Data show strong variation in the type of antibiotics used across hospitals.
 Specialist (eg cardiothoracic, haematology/oncology, paediatric  monospecialities) and teaching hospitals relied on large amounts of last-resort antibiotics.